-How the simple act of writing things down in a journal can be life changing.
+How the simple act of journaling, actually writing things down in a journal, can be life changing.

 I’ve shared many times that I write a daily journal.
 Specifically I use this one.
 I started doing so at the beginning of 2015 as a way to be more intentional with my thoughts and feelings.
 I never thought journaling would have the impact on my life that it has.